 What is Neurofeedback Brain Training?

 Neurofeedback is the use of EEG (electroencephlagram) to feedback to the brain how it is behaving and thus encouraging it to adapt its behavior to function more effectively and efficiently.
-When it was discovered by Barry Sterman in research for the U. S. Government that neurofeedback could block the effects of neuro-toxins in cats, thus allowing them to function normally, it was then clear that it was a powerful tool for central nervous system transformation.
-But it has taken about 50 years to really understand the complexity and non-linearity of our brain funtion and recognize that approaching it linearly is not as effective as working with it’s non-linear, dynamical complexity.
+When it was discovered by Barry Sterman in research for the U. S. Government that neurofeedback could block the effects of neuro-toxins in cats, thus allowing them to function more normally, it was then clear that it was a powerful tool for central nervous system transformation.
+But it has taken about 50 years to really understand the complexity and non-linearity of our brain function and recognize that approaching it linearly is not as effective as working with it’s non-linear, dynamical complexity.

 Adaptability to stay present…

 Simply put, our brain (Central Nervous System) is adaptable in nature; it is innately involved in the function of our survival- what is needed now in relation to the changes that are constantly taking place within and around us and how to conserve energy.
 It has to come up with solutions to life’s problems- which is adaptation.
 Research has shown that prior to our conscious recognition, when it is about to become upset (anger, sadness, lose focus, become anxious, or even move to a higher level of function) electro-chemical activity occurs which heralds at the state change or also called phase shift in non-linear physics.
 Zengar NeurOPTIMAL neurofeedback recognizes the event is about to take place, since it reads all electrical activity comprehensively, and signals the brain that it is producing this ‘perturbation’, in other words, feeds back to it how it is behaving.
 This is the same model that is used in your home heating system or the radar machine that tells you to “slow down” based on your speed at the time.